Alyssa Farah slams Trump’s use of word ‘riggers’ as a racist ‘bullhorn’

 Arieh Kovler, a current affairs and politics writer, collected a sampling of responses from a group of Trump supporters who post anonymously at a Reddit-like forum.

-"I don't know if Trump deliberately uses 'RIGGERS!' as a dog-whistle, but his supporters hear it either way," he wrote.
+"I don't know if Trump deliberately uses 'RIGGERS!' as a dog whistle, but his supporters hear it either way," he wrote.
 “Worth noting here that the ‘riggers’ as a racist codeword has been used for a while in MAGA circles.”

 Mr Kovler included a screenshot from the site showing one user who said "I love [Trump] so much" because "he just used the word RIGGERS!"